 I lied down and was shortly afterwards inserted into the round scanner.
-“Take an inspiration and hold your breath,” the machine ordered.
+“Take a deep breath and hold your breath,” the machine ordered.
 I complied as I could hear the scanner’s guts spin at high speed.
 I hadn’t felt a thing.
 For a moment, I thought the radiologist had forgotten to pour the iodine-based contrast material into my veins.
 Lo and behold, he had not forgotten!
 I started screaming as the liquid entered my bloodstream, giving me the impression that it was burning my hand and, immediately afterwards, my feet and my bladder (no, I didn’t wet by accident, I checked afterwards).
-It felt like dying and the experience reminded of the gross lethal injections practised in the US.
+It felt like dying and the experience reminded me of the gross lethal injections practised in the US.
 But I had survived, rather shamefully and cowardly, no longer able to hold my tears.
 While I apologised to the doctor for something I didn’t have to be sorry for, in part using the half-valid excuse that a recent death from cancer was also weighing on my morale, he briefly comforted me before I was wheeled back to another similar dreary cubicle hidden by the same green curtain.

 I was told I would have to wait another hour to get results.
 At that point, I couldn’t be surprised anymore that this actually meant three hours, three f*cking long hours to know if I was okay or not.
 I was exhausted but I didn’t want to send away the driver who had just arrived to keep me company.
 So I made him talk about his family, about the country’s health system, about his work.
 I struggled keeping my eyes open.